OpenEvalProject/evals/manuscripts/elife-92539/v1/manuscript.md

 Psychologists and economists have long sought to explain when and why people help.
 While people are generally altruistic, they also show selectivity, being more likely to assist those in need (Batson et al., 1995; Batson et al., 2007; Cappelen et al., 2013; Molouki and Bartels, 2020; Batson et al., 1986) and to withhold aid from those perceived as undeserving (Hare et al., 2010; Tusche et al., 2016; Fong, 2007; Eckel and Grossman, 1996; Van Doesum et al., 2022).
 Need and deservingness (merit) are two distinct principles of morality.
 The need principle involves distributing resources to those requiring them, regardless of whether they have earned them.
 In contrast, the ‘merit principle’ focuses on allocating resources based on individuals’ deservingness, irrespective of their actual need (Wilson, 2003).
 How do people assess whether others deserve or need help, and how does this influence their choices to initiate that help?

 Based on an analogy to perception in basic sensory domains like vision (Green and Swets, 1966; LaBerge et al., 1969), we hypothesized that variance in social perceptions might be driven by two discrete mechanisms: an individual’s sensitivity to social situational cues signaling other’s merit or need, and an individual’s bias to perceive merit or need independently of specific cues.
-In other words, one can think of the likelihood P that person J perceives a target individual as deserving (meritorious) or in need of aid as being determined by the sum of all cues C1, C2, … CN associated with that perceptual judgment, multiplied by a person’s idiosyncratic sensitivity S to each cue, and added to their baseline tendency (bias) to perceive others as deserving or in need:(1)P(Judgment|J,C)∼∑i=1NSi,JCi+biasJ
+In other words, one can think of the likelihood P that person J perceives a target individual as deserving (meritorious) or in need of aid as being determined by the sum of all cues C1, C2, … CN associated with that perceptual judgment, multiplied by a person’s idiosyncratic sensitivity S to each cue, and added to their baseline tendency (bias) to perceive others as deserving or in need:

+$$
+P(Judgment|J,C)∼\sumi=1NS_{i,J}C_{i}+bias_{J}
+$$

 Need-signaling cues could include facial, vocal, or postural cues of pain or distress (FeldmanHall et al., 2015; Murray, 1979; Marsh, 2016; Small and Verrochi, 2009), or cues implying imminent harm (e.g., a person in front of a runaway car; Rand and Epstein, 2014; Vieira et al., 2020).
 Merit-relevant cues could include membership in ‘good’ or ‘bad’ groups like children (Burt and Strongman, 2005), one’s in-group (Stürmer et al., 2005), Nazi Party membership (Opotow, 1990), or information about the social normativity or benevolence of that person’s actions (Van de Vondervoort et al., 2018).
 An individual with higher average sensitivity to the cues associated with that judgment would discriminate more between those who are high or low in merit or need (as signaled by available cues).
 An individual with a larger bias term would simply be more likely to judge all individuals as meritorious/needy irrespective of present cues.
 Whether processing and integrating these social cues, along with the resulting judgments, involves distinct neural modules (Santavirta et al., 2023) or a general-purpose mechanism for social cognition (Thornton and Mitchell, 2018), such as the mentalizing network (Van Overwalle, 2009; Schurz et al., 2014; Molenberghs et al., 2016; Bzdok et al., 2012), remains unknown.